CamronWalker/markdown-lds-scriptures/README.md

 3. Obsidian Clipper Chrome Pluggin
 4. css snippet in the snippets folder

-#todo finish instructions... create an issue if someone is actually needing these I just don't feel like writing instructions.
 Basically use the templates in the Templates folder and away you go.
+Submit an issue if you need further instructions.